Browse the Streptococcus pneumoniae D39V genome

 Deep genome annotation of the opportunistic human pathogen Streptococcus pneumoniae D39

 A precise understanding of the genomic organization into transcriptional units and their regulation is essential for our comprehension of opportunistic human pathogens and how they cause disease.
 Using single-molecule real-time (PacBio) sequencing we unambiguously determined the genome sequence of Streptococcus pneumoniae strain D39 and revealed several inversions previously undetected by short-read sequencing.
-Importantly, a chromosomal inversion results in antigenic variation of PhtD, an important surface-exposed virulence factor.
+Significantly, a chromosomal inversion results in antigenic variation of PhtD, an important surface-exposed virulence factor.
 We generated a new genome annotation using automated tools, followed by manual curation, reflecting the current knowledge in the field.
 By combining sequence-driven terminator prediction, deep paired-end transcriptome sequencing and enrichment of primary transcripts by Cappable-Seq, we mapped 1,015 transcriptional start sites and 748 termination sites.
-Using this new genomic map, we identified several new small RNAs (sRNAs), riboswitches (including twelve previously misidentified as sRNAs), and antisense RNAs.
-In total, we annotated 92 new protein-encoding genes, 39 sRNAs and 165 pseudogenes, bringing the S. pneumoniae D39 genetic repertoire to 2,151 unique elements.
-We report operon structures and observed that 9% of operons lack a 5’-UTR.
-The genome data is accessible in an online resource called PneumoBrowse (https://veeninglab.com/pneumobrowse) providing one of the most complete inventories of a bacterial genome to date.
+We show that the pneumococcal transcriptional landscape is complex and includes many secondary, antisense and internal promoters.
+Using this new genomic map, we identified several new small RNAs (sRNAs), RNA switches (including sixteen previously misidentified as sRNAs), and antisense RNAs.
+In total, we annotated 89 new protein-encoding genes, 34 sRNAs and 165 pseudogenes, bringing the S. pneumoniae D39 repertoire to 2,146 genetic elements.
+We report operon structures and observed that 9% of operons are leaderless.
+The genome data is accessible in an online resource called PneumoBrowse (https://veeninglab.com/pneumobrowse-app) providing one of the most complete inventories of a bacterial genome to date.
 PneumoBrowse will accelerate pneumococcal research and the development of new prevention and treatment strategies.